Turn Down the Energy Bills

 Improved Home Value

-According to Remodeling Magazine’s Cost vs Value analysis in 2010-2011, the investment in wood windows is returned approximately 67% and 72% when selling your home.
+According to Remodeling Magazine’s Cost vs Value analysis, the investment in wood windows is returned approximately 67% and 72% when selling your home.
 While you may not be planning to sell, this factor can possibly influence the appraisal of your home as well.

 Throw Away Your Paint Brush